Data spaces

 Suppression

-Delete all files in a container
+Delete files in a container

 Delete a file in a container